ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 One of the most useful features that Java 10 introduced is the 'var' keyword.
 How great is it that you don't have to specify the type twice during the initialization of an object!?

-Other than that, there were a lot of extra useful features that will certainly be nice to have once we need to use it.
+Other than that, there were a lot of extra useful features that will certainly be nice to have once we can use them.
 It was very entertaining to get a quick overview as to what is new, what is being removed or deprecated and what we can or should expect in the coming Java versions.

 ## Spring Framework